 Project Overview

-Eni has received approval to convert units at the Sannazzaro de’ Burgondi refinery into a biorefinery.
-The project includes converting the Hydrocracker unit using Ecofining™ technology and building a pre-treatment unit for waste and residues, the main feedstocks for HVO biofuels.
+Eni has received approval to convert parts of the Sannazzaro de’ Burgondi refinery into a biorefinery.
+The project includes converting the Hydrocracker unit using Ecofining™ technology and building a pre-treatment unit for waste and residues.

 Production and Capacity